izzy1090/Twitter-Recent-Keyword-Search/README.md

 Create a separate .env file and use the .env_sample to format your .env file.

-Before performing a search, you will need to create a Twitter Developer account to generate an API Key, API Secret and Bearer Token for authentication with Twitter's API.
+Before performing a search, you will need to create a Twitter Developer account to generate an API Key, API Secret, Bearer Token, Access Token, and Access Token Secret for authentication with Twitter's API.

 To sign up for a developer account: